Krishna Kant

 Division, National Science Foundation

-managing CSR and other NSF programs, I started an initiative on energy
+In addition to managing CSR and other NSF programs, I started an

-efficiency of IT, particularly data centers.
-This sub-area within CSR continues
+initiative on energy efficiency of IT, particularly data centers.
+This sub-area

-to attract increasing interest from the community.
-I also started initiative in
+within CSR continues to attract increasing interest from the community.
+I also

-enhanced international collaboration and organized several workshops for
+started initiative in enhanced international collaboration and organized

-international collaboration targeted at areas like pervasive computing &
+several workshops for international collaboration targeted at areas like

-social networking, infrastructure security, and computer networks and
+pervasive computing & social networking, infrastructure security, and

 Research